rogeriochaves/atom-spec-finder/README.md

 ## How does it work?
 How does it find my specs? ##

-The plugin gets your current filename, like `foo.js`, and adds the regex `/.?(spec|test)\./i` to it's end, so, it will try to match with files like this:
+The plugin gets your current filename, like `foo.js`, and adds the regex `/.?(spec|test)\./i` to its end, so, it will try to match with files like this:

 - `foo.spec.js`
 - `fooSpec.js`